Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ## 4. Publish data to a Data Stream

 ### 4.1 Encrypt, sign and publish data
-To encrypt, sign and publish data to a Data Stream, use `post /api/v1/publish_data` and pass 5 parameters:
+To encrypt, sign and publish data to a Data Stream, use `post /api/v1/publish_data` and pass 4 parameters:
-1. `primechain_private_key` - the private key of the signer.
-2. `primechain_address` - the primechain address of the signer.
+1. `primechain_address` - the primechain address of the signer.
-3. `keys` - the keys to enable quick searching of the data.
+2. `keys` - the keys to enable quick searching of the data.
-4. `data` - the data.
+3. `data` - the data.
-5. `stream_name` - the name of the data stream.
+4. `stream_name` - the name of the data stream.

 Sample input
 ```
 {
-  "primechain_address": "1BiWh3dEMEDVRHNTsrYf7MCHHfXP2qL6or34PP",
+  "primechain_address": "1VUid7fZaiFnNXddiwfwvk8idyXixkFKRSQvMp",
    "keys":
     [
       "key1",